ENSURING A FAIR AND REASONABLE OUTCOME FOR YOU

-Factors used to work out the distribution of property in a divorce
+Factors used to work out the distribution of property after a separation

-In order to determine a fair percentage of the assets, we must take into account the factors set out in Section 79(4) and Section 75(2) of the Family Law Act.
-Including:
+In order to determine a fair percentage division of the assets, we must take into account the factors set out in Section 79(4) and Section 75(2) of the Family Law Act Including;

 Preparation of a Binding Agreement